ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 # Springboot - Kafka container microservice

-This chapter presents how to develop the Reefer container manager using Spring boot, Kafka template and PostgreSQL, Hibernate JPA using Spring data.
+This chapter presents how to develop the Reefer container manager using Spring boot, Kafka template and PostgreSQL, Hibernate JPA and Spring data.
 This is another way to implement the same specifications and helps us to assess the different technologies to develop event-driven cloud native microservice.
 The user stories to support are described in [this section](../index.md).

 ![](spr-components.png)

+The application is built around the following components:

+* A Postgresql repository to support CRUD operations for Reefer containers
+* A kafka consumer for container events, to get the container data and call the repository to save new container or update existing one.
+* A new Order consumer to get order created event, and then search matching container(s) taking into account the product type, the quantity and the pickup address.
+It uses the postgresql repository to find the list of Reefer candidates.
+* An order producer to send containerId - Order ID assignment event to the orders topic using order ID as key
+* A container producer to send containerId - Order ID assignment event to the container topic, using container ID as key.
+* Expose RESTful APIs to be a reusable service too.

+We are addressing one of the characteristics of microservice 'reversibility' with this project: the programming style and deployment to different cloud platform.
+We try to answer the following questions:

+* How to deploy to IBM Cloud kubernetes service and in one command, taking the same code version and deploying it to IBM Cloud Private behind the firewall with all the related components available on that plaform?
+* How to adopt control the dependencies and the configuration factors (See [The 12 factors app](https://12factor.net/)) to facilitate reversibility?

+## Starting code

+We have found it is necessary to combine different starter code as the basic spring boot generated code is not useful.

-## Start from Spring initializer
+### Start from Spring initializer

 Using the [Spring Code generator](https://start.spring.io/) we created the base project.